 3. How Vampires Manipulate the Mind

 There are various abilities present in vampire myth, depending on the source.
 One of these powers is the consumption and/or manipulation of a victim’s thoughts.
-For example, in certain depictions, vampires are able to feel the emotions of their victims and essentially absorb their thoughts to varying degrees.
-Vampires may also be able to manipulate these thoughts of their victims through compulsion.
+For example, in certain depictions, it’s believed that vampires are able to feel the emotions of their victims and essentially absorb their thoughts to varying degrees.
+Vampires may also be able to manipulate the thoughts of their victims through compulsion.
 This allows a vampire to look into a human’s eyes and change their memories and thoughts; often in popular media, vampires use compulsion to erase memories from their human victims.

 4. Why Vampires Are “Undead”